 The Big Bike Revival visits the Outer Hebrides

+Since the very beginning of the project, the Big Bike Revival has been keen to make sure that lots of different communities in Scotland are given the opportunity to embrace cycling, especially in rural and more isolated areas like the Western Isles.
 Cycling UK Scotland hosted events across all 32 local authority areas in Scotland with the help of our community group partners of all shapes and sizes.
-One such partner is the Lewis and Harris Youth Clubs Association, so we asked them about their experiences with cycling activities in a rural community and what they’ve been doing with the Big Bike Revival.
+One such partner is the Lewis and Harris Youth Clubs Association (LHYCA), so we asked them about their experiences with cycling activities in a rural community and what they’ve been doing with the Big Bike Revival.

 The Outer Hebridean islands of Lewis and Harris are a mecca for cycle tourists due to the stunning scenery and quiet roads.
 But what about cycling for locals?
 LHYCA was keen to get involved with the Big Bike Revival as they wanted to grow the cycle skills and confidence of families and individuals around Lewis and Harris, especially in Stornoway.
 They were also interested in the benefits of coming together as a community and inspiring people to get back on their bikes for everyday journeys and other types of cycling.

 We’d be keen to do more to encourage cycling locally, so the idea of community clubs to keep people riding their bikes over the darker months really appeals.

 The charity decided to offer an open day at the end of October with a wide range of activities, which included road cycle safety skills sessions, bike servicing and repair, police bike marking, a cycle-powered smoothie maker, bike jumble sale, face painting, Bikeability sessions and adapted cycles.
 Led rides were also on offer, so residents could see the low-traffic routes on offer when cycling around Stornoway.